-Draft horses registered by NAR are on the decrease year by year because of a decline in breeding.
-The Hokkaido government authorizes Ban-ei horse racing as the Hokkaido inheritance as the one which it should keep in the coming ages.
-The Ban-ei horse racing is a style of the only horse racing in the world.
+Draft horses registered by NAR are on the increase year by year.
+The Hokkaido government authorizes Banei horse racing as the Hokkaido inheritance as the one which it should keep in the coming ages.
+The Banei horse racing is a style of the only horse racing in the world.

-Attendance and Turnover in 2020 Local Government Racing
+Attendance and Turnover in 2021 Local Government Racing